sylvainbx/rust-book-fr/FRENCH/src/ch08-02-strings.md

 ## Storing UTF-8 Encoded Text with Strings
 -->

-## Stocker du texte encodé en UTF-8 avec les chaînes de caractères
+## Stocker du texte encodé en UTF-8 avec les Strings

 <!--
 We talked about strings in Chapter 4, but we’ll look at them in more depth now.